nei1fitzer/pands-problem-sheet/README.md

 Enter a positive integer: 10
 10 -> 5 -> 16 -> 8 -> 4 -> 2 -> 1
 Number of steps: 6
-Do you want to run the program again? (y/n)
+Do you want to run the program again? (y/n) n

 ---